eltonpan/bayes-warmup/README.md

 </p>

 ### B) Pretrained embeddings allow more efficient exploration in low-data regimes
 Here, we vary the number of datapoints from 5-200.
 We show that simple representations such as Morgan fingerprints (left), more warmup samples improves BO performance.
 However, this is not true for pretrained embeddings such as MolFormer (center), where **more warmup datapoints do not necessarily improve BO performance**.
-In fact, only 20-50 perform best for MolFormer, showing that **pretrained embeddings may allow fewer warmup samples** - a common scenario in real-world BO.
+In fact, only 20-50 perform best for MolFormer, showing that **pretrained embeddings may allow fewer warmup samples** - a common scenario in real-world, low-data BO.
 Overall, pretrained embeddings are more efficient for optimization in chemical space (right).

 ## 3) Setup and installation